will62794/will62794.github.io/_drafts/2026-03-03-canonical-dist-protocols.markdown

 It would be nice to have a better *canonical* format for describing/modeling distributed protocols that makes their similarities & differences clearer, and potentially also facilitates mechanical derivation of protocol optimizations, modifications etc. without muddying things up with too many implementation details.

 Raft, for example, chooses two specific message types, *RequestVote* and *AppendEntries*, to implement its protocol behavior.
 It also contains a host of other specific state variables for tracking state, etc. It makes a bunch of implementation choices that are reflected in its descriptions.
-What would a version of Raft look like if we try to abstract it to eliminate concrete message types i.e. specifie it in what we can call a so-called "canonicalized" message passing form?
-We can take a very simple approach to this and see how far it takes us.
-Conceptually, we will express protocols in a model where all actions on a given node operating the protocol follow a simple, common template:
+What would a version of Raft look like if we try to abstract it to eliminate concrete message types i.e. specify it in what we can call a so-called "canonicalized" message passing form?
+We can take a very simple approach and see how far it takes us.

+Conceptually, we will express protocols in a model where all actions on a given node follow a simple, common template:

 1. **Read** its local state and optionally a message from the network.